-Pharmacy Technician
+Pharmacy Technician - Diploma

-Program Overview
+Overview

-Pharmacy technicians work collaboratively with pharmacists and members of the health care team in the promotion of wellness, disease prevention, and the management of chronic diseases.
+Pharmacy technicians work collaboratively with pharmacists and members of the health care team in the promotion of wellness, disease prevention and the management of chronic diseases.
 Pharmacy technicians are responsible and accountable for ensuring accuracy in product preparation and release.
-Graduates have the knowledge, skills, and attitudes necessary to meet the entry-level competencies defined by the National Association of Pharmacy Regulatory Authorities (NAPRA).
+Graduates have the knowledge, skills and attitudes necessary to meet the entry-level competencies defined by the National Association of Pharmacy Regulatory Authorities (NAPRA).

+The program has been awarded the status of full accreditation by the Canadian Council for Accreditation of Pharmacy Programs.
 Graduates of the program are eligible for direct admission into the Pharmacy Examining Board of Canada certification process and the College of Pharmacists of British Columbia registration process.

-Program Highlights
+Highlights

-- Career ready in 15 months - condensed diploma
+- Career ready in 15 months—condensed diploma

 - Flexible learning with theory courses completed online (asynchronous)